masterthemes/masterthemes/builder-guidelines.md

 2.x files but when processing only 1.x themes should be passed to 1.x templates.
 Generally, it would be recommended not to support multiple versions due to the complexity it provides.

+It is recommended, but not required, to use a repository naming scheme of: masterthemes-builder-[language/platform] \(with dashes as separators).

 ## Bulk Processing or Options

 Some builders may only support bulk processing, which is to say that every theme and every